- B.F.A. , Sculpture, School of the Museum of Fine Arts/Tufts University

 - Ph.D., Educational Foundations, Policy and Practice, The University of Colorado, Boulder.
 Project: An Act of Hope: Developing Social Responsibility through Issue-Oriented Community-Based Art Education

-Beth Krensky is an associate professor of art education and the Area Head of Art Teaching at the University of Utah.
+Beth Krensky is a professor of art education at the University of Utah.
 She is an artist, activist and educator.
 She received her formal art training from the Boston Museum School.
 She has exhibited widely throughout the United States and internationally.
-Her 2-person exhibition, We Make the Road by Walking, traveled to multiple museum and gallery venues in the United States.
 She is a founding member of the international artist collective, the Artnauts.
 Her work is intended to provoke reflection about what is happening in our world as well as to create a vision of what is possible.

 She is also a scholar in the area of youth-created art and social change.
 She received a master’s degree with a focus on critical pedagogy and art education from the Harvard Graduate School of Education and a Ph.D. in Education from the University of Colorado at Boulder.
-Her book, Engaging Classrooms and Communities through Art: A Guide to Designing and Implementing Community-Based Art Education, was recently published by AltaMira Press.
+Her book, Engaging Classrooms and Communities through Art: A Guide to Designing and Implementing Community-Based Art Education, was published by Rowman and Littlefield.
+Her current research focuses on youth-created activist art.